‘Stranger Things’: Hawkins Blows the Roof Off in Rip-Roaring Season 4 Trailer

 To cap it all off, that post-credits scene in season three wasn’t a red herring: Hopper (David Harbour) is alive and back in full swing.
 Joining him for season four are returning stars Millie Bobby Brown, Finn Wolfhard, Sadie Sink, Winona Ryder, Caleb McLaughlin, Gaten Matarazzo, Natalia Dyer, Charlie Heaton, Joe Keery, Noah Schnapp, and Maya Hawke.
 The gang’s all here!

-Stranger Things, one of Netflix’s most popular franchises, debuted on the platform all the way back in summer 2016.
+Stranger Things, one of Netflix’s most popular franchises, debuted on the platform in summer 2016.
 Those kids certainly aren’t kids anymore, and it’s showing–these youngsters will have to use extra de-aging cream, or perhaps ask Martin Scorsese to share some of the special effects he used on Robert DeNiro in The Irishman, to crank out the show’s already-ordered fifth and final season.

 Stranger Things season four will debut in two parts; the first will hit Netflix on May 27, but you’ll have to wait until July 1 for the back half.